Early Childhood Services Edmonton and Calgary

 - The In-Home Sign Communication Program provides an instructor in your home to develop signed communication skills with your family.

-- School Buses are available to transport your child, or you may choose to drive them yourself.
-Mileage costs are supported
+- School Buses with integrated seats (in Edmonton) and Safety-approved vehicles with seatbelt provision for each child (in Calgary) are available to transport your child.
+Alternatively, you may choose to drive your child yourself, mileage costs are supported